cujojs/wire/docs/components.md

 		// parent has fully completed.
 		waitParent: false, /* default is false */

-		// Provide (or rename) components available to the child.
+		// Provide components to the child.
-		provides: {
+		provide: {
 			aSpecialValue: 42,
 			transform: { $ref: 'myTransform' }
 		}